 Jesse Rosen is President and CEO of the League of American Orchestras, an organization with more than 800 members.
 In town for a meeting of the National Performance Network, he stopped by to talk with Sharon Litwin on this week's Notes from New Orleans.

 One can hear all kinds of music in New Orleans.
 There’s blues and Bartók; soul and Sibelius.
 There is not, however, a whole lot of Baroque being played.
 Mattea Musso, a newcomer to the city, plans to change all that.

-On this week’s Notes from New Orleans, Sharon Litwin talks to Lila Heymann about the Foundation Gallery and why she gives all its income away.
+In this week’s Notes from New Orleans, Sharon Litwin talks to her about this centuries-old musical form.

 Thanks to today’s technology, we can now do many things without leaving the comfort of our homes.
 That now includes becoming a movie star.
 Casting director James Bearb, founder and CEO of Hollywood South Casting discusses this evolving facet of the film industry.

 New Orleans’ Central City neighborhood was once a stronghold of rich cultural traditions and bustling local businesses.
 While the arts remain vibrant within this tight community, the area has suffered economically over the past decades.

 Now, a new local initiative aims to restore economic vitality along one commercial corridor in the neighborhood.